 Just like standard assessment questions, calculations can be conditional, associated with segmentations and report text can be defined for when a score is calculated on a results page or feedback report.

-Start your Brilliant Assessments Free Trial
+Start your Brilliant Assessments free trial

 Start a free 14-day trial of Brilliant Assessments.
 Within seconds we will send you an email with the link to your personal site.
 You can then set up assessments, start getting responses, and send out feedback reports!
 If you decide to become a paying customer, everything you do will be retained.